Click on the hearts!

 Instructions

-- Mix the espresso or coffee while still hot with the sugar until the sugar is well diluted.
+• Stir the still hot espresso or coffee with the sugar until the sugar is well diluted.

-- Place the ice cubes in a shaker.
-Pour the coffee over it.
-Shake for 1 to 2 minutes.
+• Place the remaining ice cubes in a cocktail shaker.
+Pour the sweetened coffee on top.
+Shake vigorously for 1 to 2 minutes.
+The ice cubes should not be completely melted.

-- Pour into a pretty glass and enjoy immediately.
+• Pour into a pretty glass, add a few coffee beans for decoration and enjoy immediately.